Finder makes money from featured partners, but editorial opinions are our own.

 A pawn shop is a great place to sell your items for cash, but if you’re not interested in selling, a loan from a pawn shop is a quick way to get extra cash without having to let go of what you own.
 All you need is something valuable – like a laptop or a piece of jewellery – that the shop can use as collateral.
 It’s like securing a loan with a prized possession, and as long as you repay your loan on time, you’ll get it back.

-Although pawn shop loans can be relatively expensive, they often don’t require a credit check, which means you can get a loan no matter what your credit score looks like.
+Although pawn shop loans can be expensive, they often don’t require a credit check, which means you can get a loan no matter what your credit score looks like.
 Read our guide below to find out more about pawn loans.

 Can you get a loan from a pawn shop?

-Like all loans, it’s important to know the due date and pay on time.
+Like all loans, it’s important to know the due date for repayments and pay on time.
 If you do, a pawn shop loan is a quick and simple way to get cash without worrying about strict qualification requirements.

 How to get pawn shop loans in 5 steps